Frequently Asked Questions

 To search for a keyword on this page, click Ctrl + F

 FAQ: THE #1 MOST-ASKED QUESTION

-Most of the questions we get are about things we don't even make.
+Most of the questions I get are about things I don't even make.
 Many people ask questions about graphics cards, monitors, joysticks, rudder pedals, etc. You should always ask the manufacturer those questions.
 Many manufacturers also have support forums that can help.

 FAQ: THE #2 MOST-ASKED QUESTION

-Q: Can I get one of your product for free?
+Q: Can I get your products for free?

 A: The DIY Flight Sims videos & manuals are actually the least expensive part of a home flight simulator so I recommend trying to find discounts on a computer, monitors, flight controls or other components.
 I am unable to process free requests right now because I spend most of my time at my day job.

 I do occasionally run sales.
 Sign up for the Roger Dodger Insider newsletter and be the first to know about upcoming sales.